tylerstennett/tylerstennett/README.md

 📓 I've previously worked on research projects like RESTGPT, which was accepted for publication by ICSE NIER 2024.
 Feel free to read over the associated paper [here](https://arxiv.org/pdf/2312.00894.pdf)!

-I have some repositories on my profile that I've used for learning different areas of software engineering, like a convenient College Scheduler Android application and a fencing forum website.
+I have some repositories on my profile that I've used for learning different areas of software engineering, like a convenient light-weight College Scheduler Android application.

 Thanks for reading and feel free to reach out!